Fees, Tuition, Refunds, and Holds

 Course Fees and Deposits

-Course fees and deposits are approved for certain classes which have extraordinary costs for materials or services.
+Course fees and deposits are approved for certain classes that have extraordinary costs for materials or services.
 For any courses that require a fee, the fee amount is listed on the Class Schedule.
 The fee varies by the course requirements.
 Most courses do not have an additional course fee.

 You may pay all registration, course fees, and on-campus housing installments by mail.
 Please send payments to the following address: